 - Your medical records

 - Pay stubs and employment records that show how much time you missed from work due to the accident

 - The accident report filed at the accident scene, if available

 - Correspondence from the property owner or insurance company

-This information can help your Lubbock slip and fall accident lawyer calculate the cost of your incurred expenses and determine the severity of your injuries.
+This information can help your lawyer calculate the cost of your incurred expenses and determine the severity of your injuries.

-If you or a loved one slipped and fell on dangerous property, you have the right to pursue a personal injury claim to recover your losses.
+If you or a loved one slipped and fell on dangerous property, you could pursue a personal injury claim to recover your losses.
 At Loncar Lyon Jenkins, we encourage you to reach out to our team today.
-Under Texas Civil Practice and Remedies Code §16.003, you generally have two years from the date of your accident to file a lawsuit against the negligent party.
-If you do not act within this period, you will not be able to take your case to court.